saraawss/rental_payment_app/README.md

 # Rental Payment App README

-A Lease application that uses a [ReactJS] frontend to capture and manage lease payments.This app make the tenants to see a list of their past and upcoming rent payments.
+An Lease application that uses a [ReactJS] frontend to capture and manage lease payments.This app make the tenants to see a list of their past and upcoming rent payments.

 ## Features